 - Cheesecake batter: the key is not beating it, so we don't incorporate much air.
 If the ingredients are at room temperature, you should have no problem.
 I use that to know if they're at the right temperature: if I cannot easily mix the batter with a hand whisk, it's because the ingredients have not softened enough.

 - Oven temperature: low is better than medium.
 I have gone back and forth for years testing this.
-And even though I might bake it at the standard 350°F/180°C for ten minutes initially, the bulk of the baking is done at 300°F/150°C at the most, sometimes less than that.
+Even though I might bake it at the standard 350°F/180°C for ten minutes initially, the bulk of the baking is done at 300°F/150°C at the most, sometimes less than that.
 Like baking a flan recipe, the lower temperature ensures that the batter doesn't puff and the filling stays creamy.
 The cheesecake will rise slightly, but not much.

 Berry cheesecake topping